 Commercial litigation matters are highly disruptive to your business, to say the least.
 Most owners want to devote their time and money to things like strategic planning and business development.
 But if there is an ongoing legal dispute, these precious resources are redirected to litigation matters.
 The other side usually feels the same way, which is why many of these matters settle rather quickly.
 But a prompt resolution is not your only priority.
 It is also critically important that your voice is heard and that your rights are protected.

-What Glendale Business Litigation Matters Do You Handle?
+What Pasadena Business Litigation Matters Do You Handle?

 Almost all California business owners are involved in litigation at one time or another.
 Many times, the dispute arises through no fault of their own.
 During our more than thirty years in Southern California, we have successfully handled all manner of these disputes.
 We focus on: